 The Palm Beach State College Professional Mentor Program offers students and alumni the opportunity to connect with our network of professional mentors.
 Mentors are volunteers who have agreed to assist PBSC students with career-related questions.
 Students can contact mentors to get “real world” advice from experienced professionals, learn more about a specific job or profession, learn industry requirements, job outlook.

-Employers: Become a Mentor in Handshake
+Employers: Become a Mentor

 You can make a significant contribution to the career development of Palm Beach State College students!

 There are a variety of ways in which a Career Mentor can enrich the career planning and job hunting efforts of our students and alumni, such as:

 - Providing students with “real life” career information about your job and field;

 - Giving job search advice to students and alumni;